ml-worthing/intro-ml-tensorflow-js/README.md

 Build
 ==

-  Run `yarn install` to download dependent modules
+  - Run `yarn install` to download dependent modules
-  Run `yarn build` to compile distribution for prod Run `yarn start` to hot-deploy locally for development Run `yarn serve` to build prod and serve on localhost
+  - Run `yarn build` to compile distribution for prod
+  - Run `yarn start` to hot-deploy locally for development
+  - Run `yarn serve` to build prod and serve on localhost
+  - Run `yarn deploy` to deploy new version on github.com

 Add new exercise sheet
 ==